RyanD420/ENEL300-Boebot/README.md

 Schematic for the Servo motors: https://imgur.com/a/UsnZz

-The 12 and 11 in the diagram above represent the pins we attached the motors to remember to change in your code on lines 24 and 25 of Boebot.ino!
+The 12 and 11 in the diagram above represent the pins we attached the motors to.
+Remember to change in your code on lines 24 and 25 of Boebot.ino!

 ------------------------------------------------------------------------------------------------------------------------------------------